hi-im-yan/Init_Repo_Automation------Outdated/README.txt

 1. Requirements:
    1.1 Need Python to be installed.
-   1.2 Some sort of git bash need to installed (vscode console can run it too.
+   1.2 Some sort of git bash need to be installed (vscode console can run it too.
 Maybe...).

 2. Installation:
    2.1 git clone https://github.com/hi-im-yan/Init_Repo_Automation.git